hyosung11/Launch-School/Courses/journal.md

    * Motivation for Launch School has dipped.
 I need to prioritize finding a job as my unemployment benefits drop $300 a week after the conclusion of the federal stimulus bonus.

 11:14 Just having a hard time starting to study today.
 Why?
 Noisy with SungOh and Damon playing, but what else?

+12:31 Terminal shell is defaulting to bash and it's driving me nuts.
+I've wasted a lot of time today trying to change it back to zsh and it seems to not work.
+Why did VS Code do that upon update?